Everything You Need to Know About Crypto Wallets and Self-custody.

 If you can handle each of these steps, in this order, you’ll be in pretty good shape:

-- Buy and Connect a Trezor Model T to Exodus
+- Buy and Connect a cold store wallet (Eg. Ledger or Trezor Model T to connect to Exodus)

-- Create separate accounts within your Exodus wallet:
+- Create separate accounts within your crypto wallet:

-- Move most of your crypto onto your Trezor account on Exodus
+- Move most of your crypto onto your cold wallet (Trezor account on Exodus)

 What Exactly is a Crypto Wallet and Why Do You Need One?